BirdFarmer/BinanceRepo/docs/strategies/strategy-utils-design.md

 Open Questions
 - Do we want a global logger inside helpers, or keep helpers pure and let strategies log?
 (Proposal: keep helpers pure.)
 - Do we need a shared Kline/Quote cache now, or defer to Phase 7 performance work?
+- Where to store Phase 3 signal audit logs (structured JSON file per day vs console)?
+- Whether to unify divergence swing detection into a shared module (Phase 3 or defer to Phase 5 tests layer)?